Skip to content

 Accessing Your Cluster from the Command Line

-If you are running the Embedded Cluster, you will need to first execute a command to get a shell environment that knows how to interact with it.
+If you are running the NetBox Enterprise installer, you will need to first execute a command to get a shell environment that knows how to interact with it.
 To do this, run:

 /var/lib/embedded-cluster/bin/netbox-enterprise shell